Tell A Story With Beats

 And if you're ready to go deeper than just technique — if you're trying to heal while you create — my book Beats, Scars, and Becoming is your blueprint for soulful creation and self-mastery.

-1. 🎹 Understand What a “Story Beat” Really Is
+1. 🎹 Understand What a “Storytelling Beat” Really Is

 When we say “story,” we don’t mean lyrics.